FighterNan/Trace-Generator/README.md

 # Traces-Generator
-Generate synthetic rulesets in packet classification.
+Generate traces for evaluation in packet classification.
 Original codes and ideas are from 'ClassBench'.

 ## build
 ```